 Ultimately, the 3D glioma model will be used to culture individual patient’s cancer cells in a high throughput format for the screening of potential effective (combinatorial) treatments and personalized medicine.

 The research is partially funded by foundation STOPhersentumoren.

-In figure 1: A glioma cell line GS365 and freshly dissected glioma material were seeded in three different ECMs (Matrigel, BME2reduced growth factor, collagen I) in the OrganoPlate® and cultured for 13 days.
+Figure: A glioma cell line GS365 and freshly dissected glioma material were seeded in three different ECMs (Matrigel, BME2reduced growth factor, collagen I) in the OrganoPlate® and cultured for 13 days.
 On day 13 cells were imaged with phase contrast and a live/dead cell viability assay (Life Technologies) was performed.

-In figure 2: GS203 and GS261 cells show a decrease in sensitivity to the first line therapy drug temozolomide (TMZ) when cultured in 3D (OrganoPlate®) compared to 2D (GLIOscreen) as determined with a fluorescent viability staining.
+Figure: GS203 and GS261 cells show a decrease in sensitivity to the first line therapy drug temozolomide (TMZ) when cultured in 3D (OrganoPlate®) compared to 2D (GLIOscreen) as determined with a fluorescent viability staining.